The terms on which this service will be undertaken are set out below.

 6. identify the nature of risks of the parts that have not been inspected.

+The surveyor will also make it clear that you should obtain any further advice and quotations recommended before you enter a legal commitment to buy the property.
 We will retain all files and documents relating to the provision of the service for a reasonable period after this contract ends.
 However, we will not retain such files and documents for more than 3 years.
 You agree that we may destroy all files and documents relating to the service at the end of that period.
 If during the storage period you wish to retrieve or make copies of any documents then we may make a reasonable charge for our time and expense in doing so.

 We will not be liable to you if we make an error or fail to tell you something in the report as a result of any of the following: